 Second act

-La Thorilliere was the king’s servant and he came to see how was the play going, started asking Moliere about its name, costumes and the king’s unexpected arrival.
+La Thorilliere was the king's servant and he came to see how the play was going, started asking Moliere about its name, costumes, and the king's unexpected arrival.
 Moliere tried to ignore him and his questions by talking to the actors all the time and he gave unspecified answers to Le Thorilliere who took the chance to court Miss Du Croisy and Miss Herve.

 Thorilliere then left to let everyone know the show was being prepared.